HGTS-Former: Hierarchical HyperGraph Transformer for Multivariate Time Series Analysis: Our Proposed Approach

-Hi-Patch~\cite{luohi} is used for irregular multivariate time series prediction(IMTS).
-It aggregates fine-grained information within a patch through the Intra-Patch Graph Layer and aggregates information between different patches through the Inter-Patch Graph Layer.
-Through these two modules, local to global aggregation is completed.
-Inspired by it, we use hierarchical hypergraphs to model complex relationships within a single variable and between multiple variables.
-As shown in Fig.~\ref{fig:framework} (b), we leverage the H.G. within a channel to capture latent temporal patterns within a single variable and use the H.G. between channels to capture the dynamic dependencies between multiple variables.
+As shown in Fig.~\ref{fig:framework} (b), we leverage the hypergraph within a channel to capture latent temporal patterns within a single variable and use the hypergraph between channels to capture the dynamic dependencies between multiple variables.

-$\bullet$ \textbf{Intra-HyperGraph.} Fixelle et al.~\cite{fixelle2025hypergraph} innovatively proposed a hypergraph vision transformer, using transformers to complete the process from nodes to hyperedges and from hyperedges to nodes.
-Inspired by it, we propose the Intra-/Inter-HyperGraph Aggregation Module to complete the construction of hierarchical hypergraphs.
-As shown in Fig.~\ref{fig:framework} (c), for Intra-HyperGraph, inspired by TQNet~\cite{lin2025temporal}, we use a learnable query $Q \in R^{E \times D}$ as a potential pattern to capture the potential distribution between the same variables in an adaptive way, where $E$ is the number of hyperedges and $D$ is the feature dimension.
-Then, we calculate the cosine similarity between the node and $Q$, and then obtain a confidence matrix $M_{conf} \in R^{BC \times E \times N}$ through the sigmoid activation function.
-We sample and generate the adjacency matrix $Adj \in R^{BC \times E \times N}$ of the Intra-HyperGraph through the TOPK method, and finally obtain the $Mask \in R^{BC \times E \times N}$ matrix through the Adj matrix.
+$\bullet$ \textbf{Intra-HyperGraph.} In this paper, we propose the Intra-/Inter-HyperGraph Aggregation Module to complete the construction of hierarchical hypergraphs.
+As shown in Fig.~\ref{fig:framework} (c), inspired by TQNet~\cite{lin2025temporal}, we use a learnable hyperedge matrix $\mathbf{E}_{intra} \in \mathbb{R}^{E \times D}$ as the latent pattern to adaptively capture the distribution of latent patterns within the variables for the Intra-HyperGraph, where $E$ represents the number of hyperedges and $D$ represents the feature dimension.
+Then, we calculate the cosine similarity between the node and $\mathbf{E}_{intra}$, and then obtain a confidence matrix $\mathbf{M}_{conf} \in \mathbb{R}^{BC \times E \times N}$ through the sigmoid activation function.
+We sample and generate the adjacency matrix $\mathbf{Adj} \in \mathbb{R}^{BC \times E \times N}$ of the Intra-HyperGraph through the \texttt{top-k} strategy, and finally obtain the $\mathbf{Mask} \in \mathbb{R}^{BC \times E \times N}$ matrix through the $\mathbf{Adj}$ matrix.
 The process is as follows:

-where $\sigma(\cdot)$ operation is the sigmoid function, $\hat{X}_P^{T} \in R^{BC \times N \times D}$ is the transpose of $\hat{X}_P \in R^{BC \times D \times N}$, $\alpha$ is a hyperparameter that reduces the influence of non-edge nodes on the aggregation process.
+where $\sigma(\cdot)$ operation is the sigmoid function, $\mathbf{\hat{X}}_P^{T} \in \mathbb{R}^{BC \times N \times D}$ is the transpose of $\mathbf{\hat{X}}_P \in \mathbb{R}^{BC \times D \times N}$, $\alpha$ is a hyperparameter that reduces the influence of non-edge nodes on the aggregation process.